codewithashim/Invantory-Manegment-System/Redmi.md

 Its an invevtory manegment system project
 Developed by
 Codewithashhim

-        Login Username : admin
+        Login Username : programmerlab
-        Password : password
+        Password : programmerlab